Radicalware/Haste/README.md

 This means you will have less whitespace and fewer columns due to more space being used up.
 It means you can see more files/folders and do less scrolling.
 Also, it seperates you files from folders and color-codes them for easy viewing.
+The default is sorting alphabetically (same as ls on linux)

 ## Nix (Linux/OSX)